Tanev-N/music-service/README.md

-# music-service
+# Music-service

-This repository for music streaming service.
+It is education project.
+Not for production.

+Made by Nikolas and Sofia.